eskolzz/templeware.xyz/README.md

 ## templeware.xyz

-The third temple prophizied by the bible, in the form of a roblox cheat.
+The third temple prophesied by the bible, in the form of a roblox cheat.

 TODO:
 add aimbot